 A denial from the VA is a setback to getting your disability benefits, but it doesn’t have to be a permanent obstacle to accessing the compensation you have earned.

-Denials can be triggered by errors of any size, so the VA may be identifying an easy fix rather than expressing doubt about the validity of your entire case.
+Denials can be triggered by errors of any size.
+The VA may be identifying an easy fix rather than expressing doubt about the validity of your entire case.
 As the veteran, it is your responsibility to rectify any issues with your claim if you want to receive benefits.

 You have certain rights as a Florida veteran.
 This includes the right to appeal if the VA has denied your claim for disability benefits.
-The VA’s appeals system was revamped a few years ago, so vets should check whether they are eligible under the Legacy appeals process or the Appeals Reform guidelines.
+The VA’s appeals system was revamped a few years ago.
+Vets should check whether they are eligible under the Legacy appeals process or the Appeals Reform guidelines.

 With more than 1.5 million veterans residing in Florida, more than a tenth of the state’s adult population are veterans, outpacing Texas’ ratio.
 Serving Florida veterans is a priority, and there are a growing number of resources that they can access.